 But, that begs the question: how can sustainability be appropriately measured?

 In our recent discussion with GHD Digital, we tackled the question, and Anand Ramachandran (Director, Digital Accelerator, GHD Digital) shared invaluable insights into how he sees companies integrating sustainability metrics into decision-making.

-As Anand points out, sustainability is fundamentally a network problem.
+As Anand points out, sustainability and sustainable water quality is fundamentally a network problem.
 While many typical business challenges fit elegantly into the four walls of an enterprise, sustainability tends to move beyond these walls quickly.
 This requires companies to broaden their vision in order to integrate sustainability into decision-making.

 For example, while a company within its own four walls may run a clean, sustainable operation, if a product (or service) is sourced from an outside vendor – the vendor’s sustainable practices (or lack thereof) ought to be considered as well.
 By examining the vendor, a company can begin to conceptualize just how viable their own product or service is in terms of sustainability.
 It becomes clear that the goal of sustainability becomes much more meaningful and much more impactful if business practices move beyond the four walls of a company’s primary operations.

 Consider industrial waste management.
 If a company creates wastewater and needs a vendor to handle the disposal, they will likely have multiple partners to choose from.
 Many may look the same in terms of waste removal capability.
 However, suppose one company operates using a fleet of electric vehicles and promotes sustainable practices.
 In that case, they may be a better fit as their own practices and values reflect that of the company requiring waste removal – and ideally, working with partners who adhere to sustainable practices doesn’t adversely affect the company’s cost profile.